--Explain three types of disorders that are commonly comorbid with pathological gambling disorder.
+-Name three types of disorders that are commonly comorbid with pathological gambling disorder.

--Explain two secondary amplifying processes related to gambling addiction.
+-Name two secondary amplifying processes related to gambling addiction.

 -Explain what is meant by the circularity between the variables of involvement and choice/control.

--Explain how pathologically gambling is a "pure" and a "hidden" addiction.
+-Explain how is pathologically gambling a "pure" and a "hidden" addiction.